kubesphere/website/content/en/docs/project-user-guide/application-workloads/services.md

 ![stateless_finish](/images/docs/project-user-guide/workloads/services_detail.png)

-- The **More** Operations is the same which in the services list.
+- Click **More** to expand the drop-down menu which is the same as the one in the service list.
 - The pod list provides the pod's detail information(conditions, phase, node, pod ip, monitoring).
-- You can view the container info by click the pod item.
+- You can view the container info by clicking the pod item.
 - Click the container log icon to view the output logs of the container.
-- You can view the pod detail page by click the pod name.
+- You can view the pod detail page by clicking the pod name.